top of page

 When to See a Doctor

-If you notice any of the following issues with your pink discharge, it's best to see a doctor:
+If you notice any of these signs with your light pink discharge, it’s important to see a doctor:

 If you're noticing light pink discharge that doesn't seem normal or if you're worried about your reproductive health, Volusia Medical Center has experts who can help.
 Our team of doctors and nurses is here to take care of you and give you personalized care based on your unique needs.
 Contact us and schedule an appointment today.
 Let us work with you to make sure you're healthy and doing great.